tamiespinosa/School_District_Analysis/README.md

 ## <a name="OverviewProject"></a>Overview of Project

-A school distric wants an analysis of their standarized test outcomes for math and reading for various high schools.
-The data ([[3]](#3)[[4]](#4)) for all students in these high schools was analyzed to find trends in school performance using information such as school size and budget im addition to the student test scores.
-After the first analysis was performed, the data for the Thomas High School 9th grade was brought into question due to inconsistancies [[1]](#1)[[2]](#2).
+A school distric wants an analysis of their standarized test outcomes for math and reading for various high schools using the student's math and reading score data and additional school data such as school size and budget [[3]](#3)[[4]](#4).
+The data was analyzed to find trends in school performance [[2]](#2).
+After the first analysis was performed, the data for the Thomas High School 9th grade was brought into question due to potential inconsistances [[1]](#1).
 The effects of this data removal will be explained.

 ### <a name="purpose"></a>Purpose